teunispolak/teunispolak.github.io/home.hccnet.nl/m.holst/RoeiWeb/On Rowing.md

 <br/>

-Marius van Holst was a mechanical engineer and professor emeritus at Delft University of Technology.
+Marinus van Holst was a mechanical engineer and professor emeritus at Delft University of Technology.
 He was also a member of the Dutch rowing clubs Nautilus and De Laak.
-Combining his interests in mechanical engineering and rowing, he published various articles on mechanics in rowing.
-Marinus passed away in 2018, at 85 years of age.
+Combining his interests in mechanical engineering and rowing, Marinus published various articles on mechanics in rowing.
+Marinus passed away in 2019, at 86 years of age.